Skip to content

 By · · Brand Motion

 Fifteen years of brand motion compressed into one reel, and what's telling is how consistent the craft stays across Adidas, North Face, and Coca-Cola.
 Different clients, different palettes, same underlying discipline.
 That consistency is the real portfolio, not any single hero shot.
+The breakdown below follows that thread from client to client.

 The tool list reads like a working director's kit rather than a specialist's.
 Cinema 4D for staging, Redshift and Octane for rendering depending on the look, After Effects for the composite and grade.
 Running two renderers across a career says something practical.
 Octane and Redshift each have a signature under certain lighting, and Combeaud picks per project instead of forcing one engine to fake the other.